Ravvah/Ravvah/README.md

 <h5 align="left">In progress ... :</h5>

-Classification and Regression theory (estimation, probabilistic perspective for some decisions in classic ML pipelines...)\n Knowledge graphs in NLP tasks
+Classification and Regression theory (estimation, probabilistic perspective for some decisions in classic ML pipelines...) - Knowledge graphs in NLP tasks

+Knowledge graphs in NLP tasks